 Examples of ETFs available to US investors

-There are ETFs which track specific sectors of the US equities market like the Technology Select Sector SPDR Fund (XLK) and the Financial Select Sector SPDR Fund (XLF).
+There are ETFs that track specific sectors of the US equities market, like the Technology Select Sector SPDR Fund (XLK) and the Financial Select Sector SPDR Fund (XLF).

-Then there are ETFs which provide exposure to US bonds (iShares Core U.S. Aggregate Bond ETF (AGG)), emerging market bonds (PowerShares Emerging Markets Sovereign Debt (PCY)), commodities (PowerShares DB Commodity Index Tracking Fund (DBC)), and currencies (PowerShares DB US Dollar Bullish Fund (UUP)).
+Then some ETFs provide exposure to US bonds (iShares Core U.S. Aggregate Bond ETF (AGG)), emerging market bonds (PowerShares Emerging Markets Sovereign Debt (PCY)), commodities (PowerShares DB Commodity Index Tracking Fund (DBC)), and currencies (PowerShares DB US Dollar Bullish Fund (UUP)).

-Given their structure and basic philosophy of providing access to an asset class as pools of investment, Exchange Traded Funds are often compared to mutual funds.
+Given their structure and basic philosophy of providing access to an asset class as investment pools, Exchange Traded Funds are often compared to mutual funds.
 Though there are similarities, ETFs differ from their mutual fund peers in some important aspects.
 Let’s take a look at these differences.

-Both Exchange Traded Funds and Mutual Funds are baskets of securities which issue shares or units to investors in exchange for providing an indirect access to that basket.
+Both Exchange Traded Funds, and Mutual Funds are baskets of securities that issue shares or units to investors in exchange for providing indirect access to that basket.
 The shares or units of both investment vehicles can be created and redeemed on demand without there being a cap on the number of outstanding shares or units.
 However, there are some important differences.

 Cost of Investing

-ETFs can also be more tax efficient than mutual funds.
-This is primarily because they tend to have lower portfolio turnover as compared to actively managed mutual funds, resulting in comparatively lower capital gains.
-They are also more transparent than mutual funds as their composition is available on a daily basis while that of mutual funds is available once a month, quarter or an even lower frequency.
+ETFs can also be more tax-efficient than mutual funds.
+This is primarily because they tend to have lower portfolio turnover than actively managed mutual funds, resulting in comparatively lower capital gains.
+They are also more transparent than mutual funds as their composition is available on a daily basis.
+In contrast, mutual funds are available once a month, quarter, or even lower frequency.

 The most prominent difference between the two is their availability.
 While mutual funds can be traded once a day after the end of trading, ETFs can be traded throughout the day on the exchange like individual stocks.
-One needs a brokerage account to do so and the process is the same as buying or selling a stock.
-Though ETFs can be purchased from the fund provider as well, it needs to be done in large blocks of creation units which is out of reach of retail investors.
-On the other hand, in order to buy or sell a mutual fund, an investor needs to necessarily approach the fund house.
-Though some open-end mutual funds are listed on exchanges, they have very little trading volume if at all, thus making approaching the fund house for a trade almost compulsory.1–3
+One needs a brokerage account to do so, and the process is the same as buying or selling a stock.
+Though ETFs can be purchased from the fund provider, it needs to be done in large blocks of creation units, which is out of reach of retail investors.
+On the other hand, to buy or sell a mutual fund, an investor necessarily needs to approach the fund house.
+Though some open-end mutual funds are listed on exchanges, they have very little trading volume, if at all, thus making approaching the fund house for trade almost compulsory.